jimwangzx/KOZ1OLMENU/README.md

 - Search device in network using Nmap -sn parametr
 - Search open ports on specific IP adress
 - Set port forwarding to specyfic port using ngrok
-- Create a pishing page with automatic port forwarding
+- Create a phishing page with automatic port forwarding

 Script use:
 - Metasploit